 Capture One Pro is at the top of the stack and gives you all tools for raw editing and processing for all supported cameras plus tethering for Phase One/Leaf digital back and Canon, Nikon, and Sony DSLRs.
 Capture One Pro (for Sony) is similar to Pro but with limited camera support (both raw editing and tethering): only Sony.
 The good news is that it is very cheap (almost a give-away) and a no-brainer for Sony camera owners.
 See also my blog Wake-Up Call For Sony Shooters.

 Both these Pro modes can run a 30-day trial.
 You can buy a license key and use it to activate the program.
 The trial is fully functional.
-You can review the mode when you run the program, through Capture One menu > About Capture One (Mac) or Help menu > About (Windows) and you get a screen similar to the one above.
+You can review the mode when you run the program, via Capture One menu > About Capture One (Mac) or Help menu > About (Windows) and you get a screen similar to the one above.

-Tip: Phase One and MamiyaLeaf digital back support (both raw file and tethering) is included in the Pro (for Sony) mode.
+Phase One and MamiyaLeaf digital back support (both raw file and tethering) is included in the Pro (for Sony) mode.
 Great for if you have a digital back and a Sony camera.
 See below the Digital Back Mode.

-Tip: you can upgrade a Pro (for Sony) license to the full Pro for a reduced upgrade price.
+You can upgrade a Pro (for Sony) license to the full Pro for a reduced upgrade price.
 This might be of interest if you bought a camera from another brand next to your Sony camera.

 Digital Back Mode

-The DB (digital back) mode is like Pro but now it is limited to Phase One and MamiyaLeaf raw file and tethering support.
+The DB (digital back) mode in Capture One 8 is like Pro but now it is limited to Phase One and MamiyaLeaf raw file and tethering support.
 No activation key is necessary to use it, so there is no trial period.
 Just select the DB option when you start the program and you are done.
 It is free!
 The screen below shows you the program is ‘running as DB’.

 Say you have a Phase One digital back, then Capture One DB is all you need.
 But if you have a DSLR as well, and like to use it with Capture One as well, buy a Pro license.

 Changing mode is easy, for example from DB to Pro.
 First, deactivate DB from the License menu, and restart the program.
 On the welcome screen, select Pro.
-In the next dialoog select Try, Buy or Activate as explained earlier in this blog.
+In the next dialog select Try, Buy or Activate as explained earlier in this blog.
 If you have a Sony camera next to your digital back, a Pro (for Sony) license will get you sorted.
 Activate with your license key and you are all set.

 Express (for Sony)